JGarnica22/PSlab/Single_cell_RNAseq_10x/Multi-modal/10X_ATAC_RNA.md

 | `analysis`                      | Various secondary analyses that utilize the ATAC data, the GEX data, and their linkage: dimensionality reduction and clustering results for the ATAC and GEX data, differential expression, and differential accessibility for all clustering results above and linkage between ATAC and GEX data.
 See [Analysis Overview](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/output/analysis) for more information. |

+## Aggregation of samples
+:question: cellranger-arc do not offer tools to aggregate data from differents replicates, this should be done in Seurat.

 ## Seurat WNN analysis RNA+ATAC :twisted_rightwards_arrows: